DeepakPanneerselvam1455/Food-Reservation-and-Delivery/README.md

 # Food-Reservation-and-Delivery Website
-This repository hosts the source code for TOMATO, a dynamic food ordering website built with the MERN Stack.
+This repository hosts the source code for FOOD EXPRESS, a dynamic food ordering website built with the MERN Stack.
 It offers a user-friendly platform for seamless online food ordering.

 ## Features
 - User Panel